albTian/slash_takehome/README.md

 ### Your notes

 Please write and commit any notes while you're working on the challenge or after you're done.
 For example, are there things you would do in production, but don't have time to do now?
 What tradeoffs did you make with respect to time constraints?
 If you had 1 week to build this, what else would you consider?
+More importantly than just the final output, we want to know and understand your thought process, how you choose to make tradeoffs, and your ability to think through edge cases critically.